Overview of the Scotiabank Passport™ Visa Infinite* Card

 You’ll even have access to the Visa Infinite Luxury Hotel Collection – a selection of over 900 hotels around the world.
 When staying at an eligible hotel, you’ll get a best available rate guarantee, free daily breakfast for two, an automatic room upgrade or late checkout (when available), and a $25 food or beverage credit.

-Rates and Fees: The current annual fee is $399 for the primary card and $99 for each additional supplementary card.
+Rates and Fees: The current annual fee is $139 for the primary card, $0 for one additional supplementary card and $50 for each additional supplementary card thereafter.